vudung45/FaceRec/README.md

 ### Info on the models I used:

-Recognition Model: Inception Resnet V1
+Facial Recognition Architecture: Facenet Inception Resnet V1

+_Pretrained model is provided in Davidsandberg repo_

 More information on the model: https://arxiv.org/abs/1602.07261